x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/plan-ha.md

 Set-OutlookProvider EXPR -CertPrincipalName "msstd:mail.contoso.com"
 ```

 Some applications that integrate with Exchange have specific certificate requirements that may require using additional certificates.
-Exchange 2016 can co-exist with Office Communications Server (OCS).
+Exchange Server can co-exist with Office Communications Server (OCS).
 OCS requires certificates with 1024-bit or greater certificates that use the OCS server name for the Certificate Principal Name.
 Because using an OCS server name for the Certificate Principal Name would prevent Outlook Anywhere from working properly, you would need to use an additional and separate certificate for the OCS environment.

 ### Network planning